 Use a lifeline

 Sometimes we recognize fear for what it is but can’t seem to get over the hurdle anyway.
 That’s the right time to call in some reinforcements.
 Get a hold of a friend, colleague, family member, or a coach/mentor who is totally on board with your goal.
 Buy them a cup of coffee and talk to them about your feelings.
 Use them as a sounding board, ask for their advice or just come on out and ask for a pep talk!
 This person loves you and has faith that you can achieve your goal, so you don’t need to worry about being embarrassed to tell them that fear has you in a paralyzing grip!
 They will support you through each step you take; sometimes all we need is to hear a person we love and admire tell us it will be all right.

 I encourage you to take action despite or in spite of your inner dialogue.
 If you need to, create a contingency plan for a worst-case scenario just in case.
-And don’t be afraid to ask for help!
+Check out my free course to improve your mind, and don’t be afraid to ask for help!